song6839/song6839/README.md

 - 👋 Hi, I’m a xjtluer
 - 👀 I’m interested in sports
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python，programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on undergraduates
 - 📫 How to reach me : jincheng.song24@student.xjtlu.edu.cn
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 song6839/song6839 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.